RowSquared/survey.tm/README.md

 “Translation Master Sheet”.

-Please note: If you have not used any functionality of package `googlesheets4` before, at first run of any `r2.tms` function, you will need to generate an access token.
+Please note: If you have not used any functionality of package `googlesheets4` before, at first run of any `survey.tm` function, you will need to generate an access token.
 Follow instructions in console and browser.

 ``` r
 # Optional: Indicate to `googlesheets4` which mail you will use.
 Avoids selecting pre-authorised account manually.